4d/docs/docs/ORDA/privileges.md

 ## Overview

 The ORDA security architecture is based upon the concepts of privileges, permission actions (read, create, etc.), and resources.
-When users get logged, their session is automatically loaded with associated privileges.
-Every REST request sent within the session is evaluated against privileges defined in the project's `roles.json` file.
+When users get logged, their session is automatically loaded with associated privilege(s).
+Every user request sent within the session is evaluated against privileges defined in the project's `roles.json` file.

 If a user attempts to execute an action and does not have the appropriate access rights, a privilege error is generated or, in the case of missing Read privilege on attributes, a null value is sent.

 ![](../assets/en/ORDA/privileges-schema.png)

-## Resources
+## Resources and permission hierarchy

 You can assign specific permission actions to the following exposed resources in your project: